LunaSquee/fluid_lib/README.md

   * Example: "Water (1,000 / 1,000 mB)"

 * `fluid_lib.register_node(nodename)`
 	* Registers a node that has fluid buffers.
-This is IMPORTANT!
+This is important unless you wish to implement the [node_io callbacks](fluid_lib/fluid_lib/nodeio.lua) by yourself.

 * `fluid_lib.register_extractor_node(nodename, nodedef)`
 	* Registers a node that can extract fluid from another node (in front of self) and put it into ducts.